Hire in Mongolia

 Wages shall be paid at least 2 days a month and the dates of the payment should be stated in the employment agreement.
-It is common to pay between the 25th – 31st of the month or by the 5th of the following month.

-Monthly available on website, pdf, or paper.
+Monthly payslips are to be made available on website, PDF or paper.

 If employees are unable to take the annual leave due to urgent business, they should be paid a bonus of 1.5 times their base pay.